Spec Towns Track: Former facility

-Spec Towns Track is the track and field facility and stadium for the University of Georgia (UGA) in Athens, Georgia.
-The track was originally built in 1964 and the stadium grandstand was added in 1987 to accommodate 1,000 spectators.
-In 2011, the Bulldogs hosted their first Southeastern Conference Outdoor Track & Field Championships since 1999 at the Spec Towns Track.
-Following the 2017 track season, the track was upgraded to a 400-meter, 8-lane Mondo Sportflex Super X720 surface (the same surface used at every Summer Olympics since 1992), replacing the old polyurethane track.
+The previous Spec Towns Track was located on the southwestern corner of the Butts-Mehre Heritage Hall athletic facilities off Lumpkin Street.
+Originally built in 1964, the track served as the home for Georgia Bulldogs track and field for approximately 60 years.
+The grandstand was added in 1987 with a capacity of 1,000 spectators.
+In 2011, the Bulldogs hosted their first Southeastern Conference Outdoor Track & Field Championships since 1999 at the facility.
+Following the 2017 season, the track surface was upgraded to a 400-meter, 8-lane Mondo Sportflex Super X720 surface.